googlearchive/PyDrive/docs/quickstart.rst

  a.
 Select 'Application type' to be *Web application*.
  b.
 Enter an appropriate name.
  c.
-Input *http://localhost:8080* for 'Authorized JavaScript origins'.
+Input *http://localhost:8080/* for 'Authorized redirect URIs'.
  d.
-Input *http://localhost:8080/* for 'Authorized redirect URIs'.
- e.
 Click 'Create'.

 5. Click 'Download JSON' on the right side of Client ID to download **client_secret_<really long ID>.json**.